AnyBlok/anyblok_wms_base/doc/improvements.rst

-Namely, ``wms-aggregated-goods`` would have to override much of ``wms-core`` and I fear that it'd become under-used, which would either impair its compatibility with downstream libraries and applications, or become a needless development burden on these latter.
+Namely, ``wms-aggregated-goods`` would have to override much of ``wms-core`` and I fear that it'd become under-used, which would either impair its compatibility with downstream libraries and applications, or become a needless development burden on these latter ones.

 .. _improvement_federation: